Mentally ill, Incarceration, Civil confinement, Dangerousness, Kansas v. Hendricks, Insanity, Interstitiality

 In a relatively recent case, Kansas v.
 Hendricks, the United States Supreme Court upheld the post-prison civil confinement of Leroy Hendricks, a man who had served prison time after pleading guilty to child molestation.
 This decision calls into serious question the continuing vitality of the line drawn between criminal and civil confinements.
 The article argues that this move is an appropriate one, though it carries with it the risk of generalized preventive detention.
 In safeguarding our liberty, the article concludes that we must tighten the qualitative and quantitative dimensions of the "dangerousness" criterion for civil confinement rather than relying upon the status of mental illness to protect our liberty from incarceration.

 Colb, Sherry F., "Insane Fear: The Discriminatory Category of "Mentally Ill and Dangerous"" (1999).
 Cornell Law Faculty Publications.
-Paper 619.
+619.

 Published in: New England Journal on Criminal Law and Civil Confinement, vol. 25, no. 2 (Summer 1999).